KatherLab/LLMAIx/run_on_ukd.md

     - `pip install ocrmypdf --proxy=http://ukd-proxy:80`

-    - set PATH to include both tesseract and ghostscript: `set PATH=D:\Path\to\tesseract\;D:\Path\to\gs\bin;%PATH%` You need to do this every time you restart the computer!
+    - set PATH to include both tesseract and ghostscript: `set PATH=D:\Path\to\tesseract\;D:\Path\to\gs\bin;%PATH%` You need to do this every time you logout / restart the computer!
 Only run this command once!

 10. `cd LLMAnonymizer`